syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry);
 //Enable a flag to use table entry fields in TOC entries. tableOfContent.UseTableEntryFields = true;
-//Update the table of content. document.UpdateTableOfContents();
+Update the table of contents.
+document.UpdateTableOfContents();
 //Save a Word document.
 document.Save("Sample.docx");